 Route MIDI in any way you like using the MIDI matrix.

-Synchronize everything with the transport clock and play in time with other apps or devices using Ableton Link, a new technology that synchronizes beat, phase and tempo of Ableton Live and Link-enabled iOS apps over a wireless network.
-Sync old hardware to AUM via MIDI clock.
+Synchronize everything with the transport clock and play in time with other apps or devices using Ableton Link, a technology that synchronizes beat, phase and tempo of Ableton Live or Link-enabled iOS apps over a wireless network.
+Sync external hardware to AUM via MIDI clock.

 Includes built-in processing nodes for various stereo processing, Mid/Side balance and conversion, EQs and filters, limiting, clipping and saturation.
 Or use any 3rd party Audio Unit extension or Inter-App Audio effect.